MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/acf-views/readme.txt

 Smart templates to display your content easily.
 Built-in post queries and automated template generation.
 Develop quickly, and maintain flexibility.

-Note: "ACF Views" plugin requires [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) plugin to be enabled on your website (either Free or Pro version).
+Note: "ACF Views Lite" plugin requires [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) plugin to be enabled on your website (either Free or Pro version).

 == 🌟 Display ACF fields and Posts ==